 All times ranges are very rough approximations based upon past experience.
 Each case is different and the time frame for your case may very well differ.
 The typical average time to resolve a case without vocational rehabilitation is approximately 2 years.
 If you participate in vocational retraining, then matters could run for 3 years or longer.

 Finally, please recall that our representation is limited to your workers’ compensation case only.
 It does not include representation for any other mater or causes of action including State Disability Claims, Long Term Disability Claims, Retirement Matters, Personal Injury Claims, Bill Collection Matters, Discrimination Claims, Wrongful Termination Claims, FEHA, ADA, or Third Party Claims.
 If we do agree to represent you for any other matter, then a written agreement will need to be executed.
-If you have questions or concerns regarding matters other than workers’ compensation, you should immediately seek the assistance of an additional pompano beach injury attorney.
-We will of course continue to represent you in the workers’ compensation case.
+If you have questions or concerns regarding matters other than workers’ compensation, you should immediately seek the assistance of an additional winter springs injury attorney.